Orange-Wallet/wallet-connect-dart/README.md

   ),
 }
 await wcClient.approve(
-  ApproveParams(
   id: id,
-    namespaces: walletNamespaces // This will have the accounts requested in params )
+  namespaces: walletNamespaces // This will have the accounts requested in params );
-);
 // Or to reject...
-await wcClient.reject(
-  RejectParams(
+// Error codes and reasons can be found here: https://docs.walletconnect.com/2.0/specs/clients/sign/error-codes await wcClient.reject(
   id: id,
-    reason: "Thou shall not pass!"
-  )
+  reason: ErrorResponse(
+    code: 4001,
+    message: "User rejected request",
+  ),
 );

 // Your wallet is setup and ready to go!